Danieldzy/OpenVas-Nessus/README.md

 <br/><img src="https://imgur.com/IGxcgKh.png" height="50%" width="50%" alt=""/><br/>

-<br/>First, ping the Metasploitable machine from your Windows 11 system to ensure that both machines are connected via the bridged network.<br/>
+<br/>First, ping the Metasploitable machine from your Windows 11 system to ensure that both machines are connected.<br/>
 <br/><img src="https://imgur.com/TQfFBTk.png" height="80%" width="80%" alt=""/><br/>

 <br/>Download Tenable Nessus, and after the download, verify the hash value of the file.
 This step is essential to confirm that the file has not been tampered with and maintains its integrity.<br/>